-Sergeant Merten began her career at Merrimack College Police in 2002 when she became on on-call officer, while maintaining her status with Wilmington police Department.
+Sergeant Merten began her career at Merrimack College Police Services in 2002 when she became on on-call officer, while maintaining her status with Wilmington police Department.
 In 2004, she became a permanent part-time officer until she was hired full-time in 2005.

 She holds a black belt in several martial arts and is also an Assistant Instructor.

 Sergeant Merten is certified by C.O.B.W.E.B.
 (Cops on Bikes with Education for Bicyclists) as a Bike Patrol Officer and is the department’s primary bike patrol officer.
 She is also one of the department’s R.A.D.
 (Rape Aggression Defense) instructors.
 She teaches self-defense, not only to Merrimack students but assists North Andover Police and Andover Police with their programs and was part of the Lawrence Jamboree, demonstrating self-defense in February 2009.
 She also volunteers her time to teach self-defense to a Girl Scout Troop in Salem, NH so that they can earn one of their badges.